terra-money/classic-core/README.md

 ### Run a single node testnet

 You can also run a local testnet using a single node.
-Follow these steps to create an account and be the sole validator signing blocks for the your local testnet.
+In a local testnet, you will be the sole validator signing blocks.

 **Step 1.
 Create network and account**